leeadkins/elasticsearch-redis-river/README.md

 This river, and thus its documentation, is still in development.
 It is, however, under active development, so expect this space to change frequently.

-Once it's at a stable enough place for use by people other than me (which should be any day now), I'll throw a ZIP of it into the Downloads section so you can do a standard Elastic Search plugin install on it.
+Using a Redis List is ready to use, but I'm still polishing up PubSub.
+Sorry for the delay, but it shouldn't be much longer now.

 # Elastic Search Redis River